ayushimehrotra/concept-masked-defense/README.md

-# concept-masked-defense
-Code for "Concept-Based Masking: A Patch-Agnostic Defense Against Adversarial Patch Attacks" submitted to Reliable ML from Unreliable Data Workshop at NeurIPS 2025
+# Concept-Based Masking: A Patch-Agnostic Defense Against Adversarial Patch Attacks

+## Requirements

+### Required Packages
+ - CRAFT
+ - Numpy
+ - PyTorch

+### Model
+We use the ResNet50 trained by Patchcleanser.
+The download link is in their [Github Repository](https://github.com/inspire-group/PatchCleanser)/